AbhishekSharma-86/meta-college/README.md

 ## Just installing this project on local system make sure to use command below

 ### `npm install`
-This is install all the packages require
+This will install all the packages require

 ## Available Scripts